Close

 Horizontal Stepper Orientation

-horizontal is the default value for the IgcStepperComponent orientation property.
 When the Web Components stepper is horizontally orientated you have the opportunity to determine whether the steps’ content would be displayed above or below the steps’ headers.
-This could be achieved by setting the IgcStepperComponent contentTop boolean property, which default value is false.
+This could be achieved by setting the Stepper ContentTop boolean property, which default value is false.
 In case it is enabled the steps’ content would be displayed above the steps’ headers.

 Vertical Stepper Orientation

 You can easily switch from the horizontal to vertical layout.
-In order to change the default orientation you should set the orientation property to vertical.
+In order to change the default orientation you should set the Orientation property to vertical.

 The sample below demonstrates how stepper orientation and titles position could be changed runtime.